sdkn104/VBA-CSV/README.md

 If error occurs, it return the string "", and the error information is set in `Err` object.
 `fmtDate` is used as the argument of text formatting function [`Format`](https://msdn.microsoft.com/library/office/gg251755.aspx) if an element of the array is `Date` type.
-The optional argument `quoting` specifies what type of fields to be quoted.
+The optional argument `quoting` specifies what type of fields to be quoted:

 * `MINIMAL`: Quoting only if it is necessary (the field includes double-quotes, comma, line breaks).
 * `ALL`: Quoting all the fields.
 * `NONNUMERIC`: Similar to MINIMAL, but quoting also all the String type fields.

 The optional arugment `recordSeparator` specifies record separator (line terminator), default is CRLF.

 #### SetCSVUtilsAnyErrorIsFatal(value As Boolean)